Instructor teaching a class of students standing around a table

 3. Design activities that will prepare learners to perform well on the assessments

-In summary, a course developed using Backward Design practices alignment between learning goals, class activities and class assessments.
+In summary, a course developed using Backward Design aligns learning goals, class activities and class assessments.

 Instructors may choose the Backward Design process for several reasons: